-- California confirmed the availability of the state regulated disability and paid family leave benefits availability for quarantine - Colorado is in the process of defining an emergency employer paid sick leave plan specific to leisure and hospitality, food service, community living facilities, childcare, and home health - Democrats in congress have proposed a paid sick leave emergency bill
+- California confirmed the availability of the state regulated disability and paid family leave benefits availability for quarantine and identified that the elimination period would be waived for a confirmed illness (applicable to SDI and VDI plans). - Colorado has defined an emergency employer paid sick leave plan specific to leisure and hospitality, food service, community living facilities, childcare, and home health. - New York state has passed and the Governor has signed an Emergency COVID-19 paid sick leave law. - The House and Senate have both passed a bill which includes paid sick leave provisions.
+President Trump is expected to sign the bill.